Meth Relapse Warning Signs, Prevention, and Addiction Treatment

 What Is a Relapse?

-Meth relapse occurs when a person returns to using meth after a period of abstinence, such as while completing a drug rehabilitation program or other form of treatment 3.
-Even if a person only uses meth once after a period of self-restraint, this is still considered a relapse because the goal of substance abuse treatment and recovery is complete abstinence from the drug.
+Crystal meth relapse occurs when a person returns to using meth after a period of abstinence, such as while completing a drug rehabilitation program or another form of treatment.3 Even if a person only uses meth once after a period of self-restraint, this is still considered a relapse because the goal of substance abuse treatment and recovery is complete abstinence from the drug.

-Meth relapse rates are measured by tracking how often people in recovery use meth.
-Interestingly, meth relapse rates are similar to relapse rates for chronic medical problems such as diabetes, asthma, and high blood pressure 4.
-This has led many mental health professionals and addiction experts to adopt the perspective that recovery from meth addiction is a lifelong process that requires ongoing treatment, dedication, and support.
+Crystal meth relapse rates are measured by tracking how often people in recovery use meth.
+Interestingly, meth relapse rates are similar to relapse rates for chronic medical problems such as diabetes, asthma, and high blood pressure.4 This has led many mental health professionals and addiction experts to adopt the perspective that recovery from meth addiction is a lifelong process that requires ongoing treatment, dedication, and support.

-It is important to note that relapse does not mean that recovery has failed or that the individual will never be able to abstain from meth 4.
-Rather, many professionals believe meth relapse statistics indicate that relapse is a natural part of the recovery process 5.
-They believe that when relapse occurs, it means the patient has not identified the root cause of their drug use yet 5.
+It is important to note that relapse does not mean that recovery has failed or that the individual will never be able to abstain from meth.4 Rather, many professionals believe that meth relapse statistics indicate that relapse is a natural part of the recovery process.5 They believe that when relapse occurs, it means the patient has not identified the root cause of their drug use yet.5

 Why Do People Relapse on Meth?